cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 blocks.
 When a validator receives a proposal it ensures that the timestamp in the proposal is within a bound of the validator's local clock.
-For that it uses `Precision` and `MessageDelay` consensus parameters, which are the same across all nodes.
+For that it uses `Precision` and `MessageDelay` consensus parameters, which are the same across all nodes for a given height.
 Specifically, the algorithm checks that the timestamp is no more than `Precision` greater than the node's local clock (i.e., not in the future)